-To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive WE# and CE#f1 or CE#f2 (PDL 129 only) to $V{IL}$ , and OE# to $V{IH}$ .
+To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive WE# and CE# to $V{IL}$ , and OE# to $V{IH}$ .

 The device features an Unlock Bypass mode to facilitate faster programming.
 Once a bank enters the Unlock Bypass mode, only two write cycles are required to program a word, instead of four.
 The "Word Program Command Sequence" section has details on programming data to the device using both standard and Unlock Bypass command sequences.